-‘Game of Thrones’ Episode Ending Was In Producers’ Plans For Years
+‘Game Of Thrones’ Episode Ending Was In Producers’ Plans For Years

-(This post contains spoilers for Sunday night’s episode, season 8, episode 3, of Game of Thrones.)
+Warning: This post contains spoilers for Sunday night’s episode, Season 8, Episode 3, of Game of Thrones.

 On Sunday night, HBO aired the long-awaited battle episode of Game of Thrones, which featured the massive battle between the ice zombies known as White Walkers and dozens of remaining human characters on the show.

-On the episode, several characters died, as the White Walkers began to overrun Winterfell and looked poised to win the battle.
+On the episode, several characters died as the White Walkers began to overrun Winterfell and looked poised to win the battle.
 But near the end, as the zombie leader known as The Night King was reaching for his ice javelin to kill Bran Stark, his sister Arya Stark lept out of nowhere, and eventually stabbed the Night King.
 He fell to his death, and therefore all remaining White Walkers and wights immediately fell dead as well, bringing the battle to an end.

-It appears that this particularly ending to the series-long arc involving the White Walkers had been planned for quite some time.
+It appears that this particular ending to the series-long arc involving the White Walkers had been planned for quite some time.

 “For… God I think it’s probably three years or something, we’ve known it’s gonna be Arya who was going to deliver that fatal blow,” David Benioff, the show’s co-creator and co-showrunner, as well as the co-writer of the episode, said as part of a featurette that aired after the episode on HBO’s streaming platforms.